raphamorim/react-tv/README.md

 ![WebOS 3.0](https://i.ytimg.com/vi/tsRrFehUPEA/maxresdefault.jpg)

+**Target Version: 3.0**

 WebOS, also known as Open WebOS or LG WebOS, (previously known as HP WebOS and Palm WebOS, stylized as webOS) is a Linux kernel-based multitasking operating system for smart devices such as Smart TVs and it has been used as a mobile operating system.
-Initially developed by Palm, Inc. (which was acquired by Hewlett-Packard), HP made the platform open source, at which point it became Open WebOS.
-The operating system was later sold to LG Electronics.
-In January 2014, Qualcomm announced that it had acquired technology patents from HP, which included all the WebOS and Palm patents that HP held.

-Various versions of WebOS have been featured on several devices since launching in 2009, including Pre, Pixi, and Veer smartphones, TouchPad tablet, LG Smart TVs since 2015.
+### Samsung Tizen

+[Work in Progress]

+### Samsung Orsay

+[Work in Progress]

 ## References: